Web3Auth/web3auth-web/examples/auth0-react-example/api/README.md

 ```

-2. Rename `.env.example` to `.env` and replace or check the following values.
+2. Rename `.env.example` to `.env` and replace or check the values.

 3. Run server